Blue-Yonder-OSS/pg-bulk-loader/README.md

 - `pg_conn_details`: Instance of the PgConnectionDetail class containing PostgreSQL server connection details.
 - `table_name`: Name of the table for bulk insertion.
 - `data_df`: Data in the form of a pandas DataFrame.
+- `data_generator`: Python generator containing DataFrames.
 - `batch_size`: Number of records to insert and commit at a time.
 - `min_conn_pool_size`, `max_conn_pool_size`: Determine the number of PostgreSQL connections in the connection pool.
 - `drop_and_create_index`: Set to True if indexes need to be dropped during insert and re-created once insertion is complete.
 - `use_multi_process_for_create_index`: Set to True if indexes need to be re-created in parallel; otherwise, they will be created sequentially.

+**Note:** Provide input either in the form of DataFrame or DataFrame generator

 <h3>batch_insert_to_postgres_with_multi_process() function</h3>